greenonline/SSD1306_I2CPlus/README.md

  - Fade/Blink (`23h`)
  - Zoom (`D6h`).

+## Is there a 'hidden' single vertical/horizontal scroll?

+Seeing as there are two undocumented *horizontal* scroll commands, so, likewise, it makes one wonder whether there are undocumented equivalents for the two *continual vertical/horizontal* (a.k.a. 'diagonal') scroll commands - that would offer *1-pixel* vertical/horizontal (a.k.a. 'diagonal') scroll functionality..?

+See [Undocumented 1-pixel vertical scroll](xtras/OnePixelVertScroll.md) for more details.

 ## See also

 A similarly derived library for the `Adafruit_SSD1306` Arduino library, [`Adafruit_SSD1306Plus`](https://github.com/greenonline/Adafruit_SSD1306Plus), that offers the same extended functionality.